One Easy Holiday Plan With Menu Ideas for a Traditional Holiday Meal

-Serve two or three types of vegetables.
-Cheesy broccoli, cauliflower, carrots, and peas work well with all of the above-mentioned cuts of meat.
+- Serve two or three types of vegetables.
+Cheesy broccoli, cauliflower, carrots, and peas work well with all of the cuts of meat mentioned above.
 Green bean casserole is a holiday favorite.
 Add sweet potatoes or yams.
 Candy these with brown sugar and butter.

-Deserts.
-Traditional holiday deserts include apple pie, pumpkin pie, pecan pie, and any other favorite family desert.
-Baked goods like cookies, chocolate covered raisins and nuts and other specialty items are placed throughout the home for snacks and nibbles and noshing.
+- Deserts.
+Traditional holiday desserts include apple pie, pumpkin pie, pecan pie, and any other favorite family desert.
+Baked goods like cookies, chocolate-covered raisins and nuts, and other specialty items are placed throughout the home for snacks and nibbles and noshing.